AWS Elemental MediaConvert Service Level Agreement

 AWS Elemental MediaConvert Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Elemental MediaConvert, or any other AWS Elemental MediaConvert performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Elemental MediaConvert; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the AWS Elemental MediaConvert User Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use AWS Elemental MediaConvert (collectively, the “AWS Elemental MediaConvert SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Elemental MediaConvert, or any other AWS Elemental MediaConvert performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Elemental MediaConvert; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described in the AWS Elemental MediaConvert User Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use AWS Elemental MediaConvert (collectively, the “AWS Elemental MediaConvert SLA Exclusions”).

 - “Error Rate” means (i) the total number of Errors returned by AWS Elemental MediaConvert divided by (ii) the total number of requests during a given five minute interval.
 If you did not make any requests in a given 5-minute interval, that interval is assumed to have an Error Rate of 0%.
 We will calculate the Error Rate as a percentage for each five minute interval in the monthly billing cycle.
 The calculation of the Error Rate will not include Errors that arise directly or indirectly as a result of any of the AWS Elemental MediaConvert SLA Exclusions.